 Alternative data views

 Many (if not all) protocol decoder add-on scripts produce an important amount of data.
-Whether it’s SPI, UART or CAN bus, it can be non practical to search for the data directly on the logic signals waveform (as in the image bellow):
+Whether it’s SPI, UART or CAN bus, it can be non-practical to search for the data directly on the logic signals waveform (as in the image below):

-Zooming out on that same kind of signals shows the whole captures (as in the image below), but as explained before, make it impossible to read the value of decoded bytes (unless you constantly zoom in and out):
+Zooming out on that same kind of signal shows the whole capture (as in the image below), but as explained before, make it impossible to read the value of decoded bytes (unless you constantly zoom in and out):

-To make it easier to navigate through important amounts of decoded data packets and make sense out of its content, ScanaStudio offer special “Alternative” data views:
+To make it easier to navigate through important amounts of decoded data packets and make sense of their content, ScanaStudio offers special “Alternative” data views:

 - Raw view

 Those views can be accessed through ScanaStudio’s main menu as shown in the image below:

 As will be explained below, every one of those views has particular applications and advantages.
 As a matter of fact, not all protocol scripts implement all those views.
 It all depends on what makes sense for a specific protocol.